Lay Trustee and Chair of the Trustee Board

 Dr Croal is Chair of the Scotland Regional Council.
 The Council acts as a conduit for communication between the regions' members and the College headquarters.
 It also reviews and approves local career-grade job descriptions in pathology specialties and monitors local medical and scientific workforce statistics to keep these up to date.

 Vice President, Learning

-Angharad is co-deputy Chair of the BMA Women in Academic Medicine group and a member of the UK REF2021 Equality and Diversity Advisory Panel, the RCPath Diversity and Inclusion group and a number of other national equality initiatives.
+Angharad is co-deputy Chair of the BMA Women in Academic Medicine group and a member of the UK REF2021 Equality and Diversity Advisory Panel, the RCPath Equality, Diversity and Inclusion Network, and a number of other national equality initiatives.

 Dr Anita Hill

 Dr Anita Hill is Vice President at Alexion, AstraZeneca Rare Disease serving as Global Medical Affairs Lead for Haematology & Nephrology and Consultant for Clinical Development.

 Prior to this position, Dr Hill was a Consultant Haematologist for Leeds Teaching Hospitals NHS Trust, UK and Honorary Clinical Associate Professor for the University of Leeds.
 She was the Lead Clinician for the National PNH Service, UK.
 In addition, Dr Hill specialised in aplastic anaemia and haemolytic anaemias, seeing patients both in Leeds as well as throughout the UK in many Outreach Clinics.
 She led on the first guidelines for the management of primary and secondary Autoimmune Haemolytic Anaemia in 2016 and contributed to the guideline for Aplastic Anaemia, all for the British Society of Haematology.

 Prior to these posts, Dr Hill worked as a Consultant Haematologist for Bradford Teaching Hospitals NHS Foundation Trust, where she was the Lead for clinical trials and research.